nathangthomas/meteor-todos/README.md

 # Welcome to Meteor ToDos
-This application was created as an exercise to further explore Meteor, React, and MongoDB.
+This application was created as an exercise to further explore Meteor, React, and MongoDB. supports collaborating on a single todo list

+Meteor ToDos functionality supports collaboration on a single todo list.
+It includes user log in log out functionality, the ability for a user to add and delete tasks as well as to hide all tasks that have previously been checked off.

 ## Table of Contents
 <!--ts-->